ServiceStackApps/mono-server-config/README.md

 #Step 2: Install mono, nginx and HyperFastCGI

-To run ServiceStack application on Linux you need to install mono, nginx and hyperfastcgi server.
+To run ServiceStack application on Linux server you need to install mono, nginx and hyperfastcgi server.
 Connect to your server via ssh and run these commands in terminal

       #installing mono